Reconciliation/Confession at our parish

 The celebration of reconciliation (also known as confession or penance) is a sacramental celebration of renewal of our relationship with God and with one another.

-Confessions in the parish are heard every Saturday from 3:15 PM – 3:45 Pm in the church, or by appointment with a priest.
+Confessions are heard every Saturday at St. Thomas More Church and St. Patrick Church from 3:00 PM – 3:30 Pm, or by appointment with a priest.
 Please call the rectory for details.

 Going to Confession